Craps History: How Craps Evolved from Ancient Times to 21st Century

 Mobile Craps Games

-Online casinos have been around since the 1990s but in the past decade, many online gambling operators also started offering mobile slots and table games.
-Some of them are optimizing their websites for mobile use so that players can easily open the games from the browsers on their phones and tablets.
-There are also many casino apps that give access to real-money casino games, including craps.
-They are developed for a specific type of device, however, so players should check whether they are available for download at the App Store or Google Play.
+Online casinos have existed since the 1990s, but over the past decade many gambling operators have begun offering mobile slots and table games.
+Some optimize their websites for mobile browsers so that players can open games directly on phones and tablets.
+There are also numerous casino apps that provide access to real-money casino games, including craps.
+These apps are created for specific operating systems, so players should check whether they are available for download in the App Store or on Google Play.

 Glossary